StratisDevelopmentFoundation/StratisDevelopmentFoundation.github.io/faq.md

 ### Why is the SDF website so ugly?

 I'm not a web developer.
 If you have skills in this area, please contribute to making the site look better.
-The code for the website is hosted [here](https://github.com/StratisDevelopmentFoundation/StratisDevelopmentFoundation.github.io)
+The code for the website is hosted [here](https://github.com/StratisDevelopmentFoundation/StratisDevelopmentFoundation.github.io).
+Use github pull requests to contribute changes to the website.